 Wargamer and strategy gamer.
 Board and miniatures.
 It all began in 1978 with the buying of Napoleon's Last Battles from SPI which was translated in Dutch for the Belgian market.

 Historical wargames have so much more to offer than normal boardgames.
 Ever wanted to read about economics after a game of Monopoly or Catan?
 Of course not.
 But no new wargame passes on my table without the urge to read about the battles being simulated.

-On the boardgame side the evolution was bright again in the last couple of years.
-We have very good THEMATIC games too, but they are no longer pure wargames.
+So the evolution was bright in the last couple of years.
+We have very good THEMATIC games, but they are no longer pure wargames.
 Fantasy Flight is an incredible games machinery.
 Love to play these "adventure" games too.

 GMT actually surpassed the old SPI and Avalon Hill games of those earlier days.
 Sleeker, more polished, more varied, quality products.